Namaztak/Speedrunner-Reset-Thing/readme.md

 3d.
 Make it check for additional files repeatedly until none are selected, run the same permissions check on each folder/files. (really low priority, might not even do this unless someone shows me a specific game that'd need it)
 4. ~~Make an "Undertale mode" for any games that involve an intentional crash/quit during a run.~~
-4a. ~~Ask when setting up a game if there are any intentional crashes/exits in a normal run.  ~~ 4b. ~~If yes, ask how many, assign that to a variable, increment counter per-exit, auto-relaunch like "floor it", stop when counter > exits.~~
+4a. ~~Ask when setting up a game if there are any intentional crashes/exits in a normal run.  ~~ 4b. ~~If yes, ask how many, assign that to a variable, increment counter per-exit, auto-relaunch like "floor it", stop when counter >= exits.~~
+4c. ~~Add confirmation on each exit as to whether the run is still going.~~
 5. "Emulator mode" to allow a single program to be set up for multiple games' saves.
 6. ~~"Floor it!" mode.
 (Only initial interaction needed, then automate everything to yes cause we're grinding runs like crazy.)~~
 7. Make a video showing what it should look like in practice.